YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

     - Enemies and Traps:
         - The player can kill enemies by colliding with them while pressing an arrow key and SPACE
         - The enemy animation is customized and matches the Henry Porter theme (Dementors)
         - Traps have different colors (red, blue, green, yellow) and are animated  -> texture are assigned randomly each time the level is loaded
-        - kill count is automatically displayed at the top -> at least one kill is required to open the exit (2nd requirement for exit opening)
+        - kill count is automatically displayed at the top -> at least one kill is required to open the exit (additional requirement for exit opening)
-    - Player: The player attack animation is customized and matches the Henry Porter theme
+    - Player: The player textures & attack animation is customized and matches the Henry Porter theme
-    - EntryPoint: The entry point has its own texture and makes sense in the context of playing through the game -> go through the door to finish a level and then enter the next level via stairs
+    - EntryPoint: The entry point has its own texture and makes sense in the context of playing the game -> go through the door to finish a level and then enter the next level via stairs
     - Camera: The camera follows the player in a smart manner so that the game is more dynamic (when player reaches the boundary of the view, the camera adjusts to have the player at the center)
     - Walls:
         - The walls have different textures depending on their position (lower, upper, left, right wall)
         - Inner walls (walls with walls all around) are converted to water texture to make them stand out